Nose Staph infections

 Nasal Staph is so common that it’s the most likely place your doctor will test you for Staph or MRSA.
 If you have an active infection anyplace on your body, chances are the bacterial are also living in your nose too.

 - Staph nose infections can become sinus infections.
 These types of infections are very challenging to address with traditional antibiotics because the sinuses are encompassed in bone.
 Biofilms are also a common issue for sinus infections.
 This is where my own Staph infections kept recurring for four years.
+Neti pot sinus rinses can be a very helpful way to control these infections.

 - Staph mouth infections can also occur because the mouth is another warm, moist area Staph and MRSA love.
 There are very simple powerful essential oil protocols that can help stop Staph in the mouth.

-- Be sure to consider supporting your body internally if you have nasal Staph.
+- Be sure to support your body internally if you have nasal Staph.
 Infections like Staph and MRSA skin infections may have an internal component as well which can include “stealth” forms of the bacteria and biofilm formations, making them much more difficult to eliminate.
 Systemic or internal natural remedies can be just as important as using remedies at the site of the infection.

 - If you have a positive test for nose Staph, you are either a carrier, or you may be actively infected.
 However, it’s possible to be a Staph or MRSA carrier and still test negative for nasal Staph.
 A MRSA carrier may harbor the bacteria on another area of their body and still test negative in their nose.
 In fact, many doctors now prefer the back of the throat as a more reliable Staph or MRSA test.